AaronDewes/umbrel-details-gui/README.md

 ![Example](example.png)

 A gui version of umbrel-details.
-Only works on Raspberry Pis.
+Only works on Raspberry Pis with Umbrel OS installed.

 ## Required packages to run this: